 For the best experience:

-- make your browser window full-screen (normall F11 on a computer keyboard will achieve this)
+- make your browser window full-screen (normally F11 on a computer keyboard, or the ‘Control-Command-F‘ shortcut on a Mac will achieve this)

 - don’t change the size or zoom of the window once the performance has begun

-- user the + and – icons by the chat input field to adjust the size of the chat text to something that is comfortable for you to read.
+- to adjust the size of the chat text to something that’s comfortable for you to read, use the + and – icons by the chat input field.

-On the left, the window is in full-screen mode and well aligned with the dimension of the stage.
-The image on the right shows that the window is larger than the Live one and this can move some parts of the performance.
+On the left image above, the window is in full-screen mode and well aligned with the dimension of the stage.
+The image on the right shows that the window is larger than the live one and this can move some parts of the performance.
 The ideal is to make the edges of the browser window match the stage, which is best achieved in full-screen mode.